IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Economic Development and Entrepreneurship

-Project Summary: Widener University will create a credit-bearing summer internship program in Costa Rica entitled Coffee Culture, aimed primarily at students of color, low-income students, and other students who are traditionally underrepresented in study abroad.
-The internship’s format and content are strategically designed to enhance students’ awareness of climate change, energy, and the environment, and can fit into all majors at the university.
-In collaboration with Universidad Nacional de Costa Rica, student interns will explore the importance of agricultural communities to Costa Rica’s economic, cultural, social, and environmental wellbeing and will ultimately understand the connections between their own consumer habits and their impact on environments in other parts of the world.
-Through the development of a comprehensive, replicable model, the IDEAS grant will not only help launch the program itself, but it will also build the necessary framework to promote and advocate for study abroad to all students regardless of their academic goals and intended destinations.
+Through its IDEAS grant, Widener University will create a credit-bearing summer internship program in Costa Rica titled Coffee Culture, which will enhance students’ awareness of climate change, energy, and the environment and will be available to students from all majors.
+IDEAS grant funds will support the development of this internship program and an exploratory faculty trip to Costa Rica.
+In collaboration with Universidad Nacional de Costa Rica, student interns will explore the importance of agricultural communities to Costa Rica’s economic, cultural, social, and environmental well-being and will ultimately understand the connections between their own consumer habits and their impact on environments in other parts of the world.
+Through the development of a comprehensive, replicable model, the IDEAS grant will not only help launch the program itself but also build the necessary framework to promote and advocate for study abroad to all students regardless of their academic goals.

 Xavier University of Louisiana